 What is a thermal printer and how are they different from regular printers?

-A thermal printer is a type of printer that doesn’t require ink to print; instead it heats up a special kind of paper that changes color when it’s heated up.
+A thermal printer is a type of printer that doesn’t require ink to print; instead, it heats up a special kind of paper that changes color when it’s heated up.
 The most common form of thermal paper you come in contact with every day is the receipts you get from cash registers whenever you purchase something at a store or restaurant.
 While there are color thermal printers out there, the most common use is for printing in simple black and white.

-Using a thermal printer offers a clear advantage for people and businesses that have to print simplistic things in high volume, such as receipts and labels.
+Using a thermal printer offers a clear advantage for people and businesses that have to print simplistic things in high volumes, such as receipts and labels.
 The potential money and time savings delivered when you switch from a normal printer make thermal printing a worthwhile investment for any e-commerce business.

 This guide is focused on the Dymo LabelWriter 4XL thermal postage printer, a thermal printer specifically made for businesses that want to print out valid postage for shipments and move away from ink-based printers.
 We chose it because it’s the most popular amongst the thousands of online sellers using ShippingEasy.

 Advantages of using a thermal postage printer over regular printer include: